JinkiJung/Tasc/docs/source/basicConcept.rst

 Basic concept
 =============
-First of all, it is really important to understand the definition of components and how it works together.
+First of all, it is really important to understand the components and how it works together.
+The use of Tasc assumes that the spatial parts of authoring, e.g., locating Terminuses and Interfaces in virtual environment, are done beforehand.

 Tasc
 ^^^^
 Tasc is a basic component and a single step of a scenario, following a simple syntax below::

-  given: some contexts
-  when: condition that initiates Tasc
-  who: intelligent terminus who performs Tasc
-  do: action should be performed
-  follow: instruction guiding who
-  before: condition that terminates Tasc
-  then: scoring, corresponding feedback, and moving on to next Tasc
+  given [Context]:  some contexts when [Condition]: condition that initiates Tasc who [Terminus]: intelligent terminus who performs Tasc do [Action]: action should be performed follow [Instruction]: instructions guiding who before [Condition]: condition that terminates Tasc then [Flow]: scoring, corresponding feedback, and moving on to next Tasc

 Scenario
 ^^^^^^^^